- LDL causes heart disease

 To determine whether you are a hyper-absorber of cholesterol, doctors will measure for the following phytosterols in the blood:

 Since the human body doesn’t make phytosterols, when they show up in the blood it means they are being absorbed.
-The logic follows that if an individual is absorbing plant sterol, they are also absorbing cholesterol.
+The logic follows that if an individual is absorbing heightened levels of plant sterols, they are also absorbing an excess of cholesterol.
 Individuals with genetic changes in the ABCG5 and ABCG8 genes tend to absorb more plant sterol, with the most extreme cases diagnosed as sitosterolemia.

 The pharmaceutical drug Ezetimibe, or Zetia for short, works by blocking the absorption of cholesterol.
-When statins don’t lower LDL-C enough, Zetia is commonly prescribed, and has shown promise in clinical trials for reducing the incidence of what researchers call cardiovascular “events.”
+When statins don’t lower LDL-C enough, Zetia is commonly prescribed, and has shown promise in clinical trials for reducing the incidence of cardiovascular events.

-For more on Zetia, see my blog post on Zetia side effects.
+For more on Zetia, see my blog post on Zetia.

 Saturated fat and LDL-C